davisanc/AzureSecurityLabs/README.md

 ## 3. Deploy the Solution (Time to complete: 35 to 40 min)

-1. Run the following command to create a Resource Group (use ‘uksouth’ for location)
+1. Run the following command to create a Resource Group

+    ### **VERY IMPORTANT: Use Location 'WestEurope' to deploy your infrastructure for all labs.
+This will guarantee that you won't have issues with the Azure pass credit and availability of Virtual Machine types**
   ```
   az group create --location <location> --name <resource-group-name>
   ```